cybergrizz/Azure_Sentinel_Failed_GEO_RDP/README.md

-Now lets create a Workbook in Sentinel to plot that newly labeld data on a map for us.
+Now lets create a Workbook in Sentinel to plot that newly labeled data on a map for us.
 <br />
 <br />
 <br />